Mr-b0nzai/MonkeyWrench/README.md

-# SubZero
+# MonkeyWrench
-A bug bounty tool that does the recon work for you.
+A simple 403 bypasser written in Go.